scarpent/ledgerbil/README.md

   * Interactively reconcile accounts.
   * Sort a file by transaction date.
   * Display balances or net worth by year or month in a grid format.
-  * Diplay investments with dollar and share amounts side by side.
+  * Display investments with dollar and share amounts side by side.

 A grid report: